Connecticut & New York

 What is a French Drain?

-A french drain is called by various names, such as trench drain, perimeter drain, sub-surface drain, or drain tile.
-Ever since 1813, engineers and agriculturalists today have been using french drains to redirect groundwater to protect building or house foundations.
-French drains comprise three essential components: a human-made trench, perforated pipe, and gravel.
-It is still considered the best and most effective solution to control groundwater drainage.
+A French drain is also known by various names, including trench drain, perimeter drain, subsurface drain, or drain tile.
+Ever since 1813, engineers and agriculturalists have been using French drains to redirect groundwater to protect building or house foundations.
+French drains comprise three essential components: a human-made trench, a perforated pipe, and gravel.
+It is still considered the most effective solution for controlling groundwater drainage.

 Will a French Drain Protect My Foundation?

 Yes.
-No other system can redirect groundwater as quickly and efficiently as a french drain.
-American Dry Basement Systems uses a unique installation process that integrates a 4-inch diameter french drain to guarantee the complete removal of groundwater 10 inches below your floor.
-The water is redirected to the french drain pipe, never visible or noticeable, and never touching your porous floor.
-Our french drain systems work in all types of foundations; three-piece poured, three-piece blocked, and stone.
+No other system can redirect groundwater as quickly and efficiently as a French drain.
+American Dry Basement Systems employs a unique installation process that incorporates a 4-inch diameter French drain to ensure the complete removal of groundwater 10 inches below your floor.
+The water is redirected to the French drain pipe, which is typically invisible and unnoticeable, and never comes into contact with your porous floor.
+Our French drain systems are compatible with all types of foundations, including three-piece poured, three-piece blocked, and stone.
 You most likely have one of these three foundations.

 When Should You Install a French Drain?

 The first telltale sign is when the humidity level in your basement or crawl space rises after every rainstorm or when the snow thaws.
 The next sign is a trickle of water on your floor coming from the walls, floor, or where the wall meets the floor.
 The final and most obvious is when your basement is flooded with water.
 Contact American Dry Basement Systems or call during our business hours, and we can schedule a free inspection.
-We will isolate the problem, tell you where the water is coming from and how it can be fixed, and give you a quote if you want to hire us to fix it.
+We will isolate the problem, identify the source of the water, and provide a solution to fix it, along with a quote if you decide to hire us to make the necessary repairs.

 Do you notice any of these warning signs?